CaseyPeters/monorepo.nvim/README.md

 <ctrl-s> -> toggle_favorite (star/unstar project)
 ```

-The main project picker shows all projects.
+The main project picker shows all projects with favorites at the top (marked with ⭐), followed by a separator, then all other projects.
 Use the favorites picker to see only your starred projects.

 ### Favorites

 You can star your favorite projects for quick access!
-The favorites picker shows only your starred projects with a ⭐ indicator.
+Favorite projects appear at the top of the main projects picker with a ⭐ indicator.

 **View your favorites:**
 ```lua